paritytech/capi/docs/Effects.md

 const result = Z.runtime().run(root);
 ```

-In this example `result` carried the type `number | GtPoint5Error`, which allows us to discriminate with ease.
+In this example `result` carries the type `number | GtPoint5Error`, which allows us to discriminate with ease.

 ```ts
 if (result instanceof Error) {